SSaquif/linux-cli-notes/readme.md

 # check command history
 history

+# list all the binaries (programs and commands u use)
+# except for the custom ones I beleive
+ls /bin

 # less == open a file for read mode (navigate like vim)
 # good for reading long files, if you can't use VSCode or something
 # less is the newer version of more